 The Australian Government subsidises a range of aged care homes in Australia.
 This means affordable care and support services can be accessed by those who need it.
 The subsidies are paid directly to the aged care home.
 The amount of funding that a home receives is based on:

-- an assessment of your care needs by an independent assessor
+- an assessment of your care needs by a residential aged care funding assessor

 - how much you can afford to contribute to the cost of your care and accommodation (using a means assessment)